 How to watch F1 ACADEMY and follow Mathilda's progress

-F1 ACADEMY will be broadcast live on Sky Sports F1 in the United Kingdom and Ireland.
+The 2026 F1 ACADEMY season will be shown live around the world and streamed live on F1 ACADEMY social channels.
 Stay tuned to this website and follow @AstonMartinF1 on social for the latest updates from Mathilda, Jessica and the team throughout the season.

 Amplify your fan experience